 10. Then, Simon Peter, having a sword, drew it out and smote a servant of the high priest and cut off his right ear.
 And the servant’s name was Malchus.

-11. So then, Jesus said to Peter, “Put up your sword in its sheath!
+11. Then Jesus said to Peter, “Put your sword in the sheath!
 Must I not drink the cup that my Father has given me?”

 ¶12.
 And so, the cohort, and the tribune, and the officers of the Jews took Jesus, and tied him up,